Specification and Verification of Side-channel Security for Open-source Processors via Leakage Contracts: Introduction

 \paragraph{Decoupling security and functional correctness} We introduce a decoupling theorem~(\Cref{sec:verification:decoupling}) that separates security and functional correctness concerns for contract satisfaction.
 For this, we introduce the notion of \emph{microarchitectural contract satisfaction} that refers only to the microarchitecture and ensures the absence of leaks.
-The decoupling theorem states that, for processors correctly implementing the reference model, contract satisfaction and microarchitectural contract satisfaction are equivalent.
-This allows us to focus \emph{only} on the security challenges arising from leakage verification, while relying on existing approaches for functional correctness~\cite{reid2016end,Huang19, Zeng21,burch1994automatic, khune2010automated,patankar1999formal,jhala12001microarchitecture}.
+The decoupling theorem states that, for processors correctly implementing the instruction set architecture, contract satisfaction and microarchitectural contract satisfaction are equivalent.
+This allows us to focus \emph{only} on the security challenges arising from leakage verification, while relying on existing approaches for functional correctness~\cite{reid2016end, Huang19, Zeng21,burch1994automatic, khune2010automated,patankar1999formal,jhala12001microarchitecture}.

-\paragraph{Verifying contract satisfaction} We develop a novel algorithm for checking microarchitectural contract satisfaction (\Cref{sec:verification:algorithm}), which we prove correct.
-That is, whenever our algorithm indicates that a contract is satisfied then microarchitectural satisfaction indeed holds.
+\paragraph{Verifying contract satisfaction} We develop a novel algorithm for checking microarchitectural contract satisfaction (\Cref{sec:verification:algorithm}), which we prove sound.
+That is, whenever our algorithm concludes that a contract is satisfied, then microarchitectural contract satisfaction indeed holds.
 Given a contract monitoring circuit and a microarchitecture, our approach inductively learns invariants associated with pairs of microarchitectural executions with the same contract traces using invariant learning techniques~\cite{flanagan2001houdini} and uses these invariants to establish contract satisfaction.